luong-komorebi/Markdown-Tutorial/README.md

 | Tables 	| \| Tables   \|      Are      \|  Cool \| \|\----------\|\:\-------------\:\|------\:\| \| col 1 is\|  left-aligned \| $1600 \| | ![](http://i.imgur.com/EItt7mh.png) |

 <br></br>
-*This table is also made by using markdown.It doesnt look best, but it still demonstrates how tables are applied by using mardown syntax.
-To have a better look, you should view **[README.md](https://github.com/VoLuong/Markdown-Guide/blob/master/README.md)**.*
  <br></br>
  <p id="section1">Note: **Footnote** actually doesnt render properly in table (and github preview), but it kinda looks like this     ![](http://i.imgur.com/pmeBr28.png)
    <br></br>